tari-labs/tari-university/src/protocols/mimblewimble-mp-bp-utxo/PITCHME.md

 @div[text-left]

-Now they set up the initial multiparty funding transaction and BP RP exactly the same as they did for the
+They set up the initial multiparty funding transaction and BP RP exactly as they did for the
 $ 3\text{-of-}3 $ case.
 For this, they use the private blinding factors they pre-calculated for round 1.

 <div class="LineHeight20per"> <br></div>